ghga-de/docs.ghga.de/user_docs/user_stories/submission/RDF_submission.md

 ## Upload & Close Box

-Start the file deposition as outlined in the [GHGA Connector documentation](../../cli_tools/connector.md#file-upload), which supports two ways to deposit files: a TSV-driven [batch-upload](../../cli_tools/connector.md#1-batch-upload) for depositing many files at once, or an interactive [ubox shell](../../cli_tools/connector.md#2-ubox-upload) for uploading files and managing the upload box.
+Start the file deposition as outlined in the [GHGA Connector documentation](../../cli_tools/connector.md#file-upload), which supports two ways to deposit files: a TSV-driven [batch-upload](../../cli_tools/connector.md#1-batch-upload) for depositing many files at once, or an interactive [ubox shell](../../cli_tools/connector.md#2-ubox-upload) for uploading single files and managing the upload box.
 Once the submission is complete, click **Submit** in the [User Account](https://data.ghga.de/account) to close the box.

 !!! warning "Matching file aliases to metadata"